ritaturk/xenko-docs/manual/getting-started/create-project.md

     5.a. **Graphics API:** The graphics that you can use in your game  are dependent on the API that you select.
 For advanced graphic features, select the latest version of the graphics APIs.
     >**Note:** Some graphics cards do not support the latest APIs.
 For some mobile devices, only DirectX 9.3 / OpenGL ES 2.0 and DirectX 10.0 / OpenGL ES 3.0 are available.

 	5.b. **High / low dynamic range (HDR / LDR):** This defines the way color is computed in your game.
 In LDR mode, colors range from 0 to 1.
 In HDR mode colors can take any float value.
-HDR enables you to have advanced and more realistic rendering in your game but is heavier and requires at least profile DirectX 10.0 / OpenGL ES 3.0.
+HDR enables you to have advanced and more realistic rendering in your game but requires more processing power and at least profile DirectX 10.0 / OpenGL ES 3.0.
  6. Select the desired orientation for your game in the **Orientation** section.
 For PC games, use landscape.
-Portrait is suitable for mobile-based games.
+Portrait can be used for mobile-based games.

  7. Click **OK**.